 Registered Master Builders House of The Year Southern Region Category Winner 2013.

 This daring house, planted firmly into land at the foot of Mount Maude, was designed to replace a cardboard model of what the clients thought their house should be.
 Their vision was so specific.
-A courtyard house with internal outside area for the wind and shelter.
-Windows were placed to frame certain parts of the view and mountains.
+A courtyard house with internal outside area for shelter from the strong Hawea winds.
+Windows were placed to frame specific elements of the expansive mountain views.

 The owners stayed on site in a caravan throughout the build process and were able to be very hands-on through the entire journey.
 This was really important to them and we did whatever it took to make sure they were informed and happy.